turingschool/md_launch_curriculum/Mod1/Labs/Week4/OOP.md

 **Keep an eye on Slack** We will be coming together to share your implementations!

-** Instructor Note ** we want to reiterate that the *type* of object is indicated for every argument and any method return value - even when those objects are instances of classes that _we_ create.
+** Instructor Note ** We don't need to go into too much detail on the exact implementation as this is something we will be covering in our object interaction lesson.
+But, we do want to reiterate that the *type* of object is indicated for every argument and any method return value - and point out that the same is true for objects that are instances of classes that _we_ have created.